rayyyy122/Grade-Manager/README.md

 As a user, I want to be able to delete a course from my lists of courses

-As a user, I want to be able to create a list of courses with time
+As a user, I want to be able to create a list of courses with name

+As a user, I want to be able to delete a list of courses with name

-As a user, I want to be able to view a lists of grades and total GPA and corresponding lists of courses in a time period
+As a user, I want to be able to view a lists of grades and total GPA and corresponding lists of courses in a course list

-As a user, I want to be able to compare two lists of course with two different time
+As a user, I want to be able to compare two lists of course